malewins/SEQing/README.md

 **Advanced description file:** Tab separated file.
 Has to contain a header row and a column named "gene_ids".
 All other columns can be custom.

 **Subtable file:** 2 column tab separated file, first column contains column names from advanced descriptions, second column contains subtable column names separated by semicolon.
+No header line.
 ## Built With

 ## Contributions